bastianmorath/4Ps-Plunder-Planet/README.md

   For this we generated various plots from the data.

 2. Basic Machine Learning models
-  After generating the features, we use standard ML models such as SVM, NearestNeighbors, QDA, DecisionTreeClassifiers etc.
+  After generating the features, we use standard supervised ML models, namely SVM, NearestNeighbors, DecisionTreeClassifier, Naive Bayes and Ada Boost

-  We achieved a performance of around roc_auc=0.612
+  We achieved a performance of around roc_auc=0.95

-3. LSTM Recurrent Neural Network
+3. LSTM Recurrent Neural Network.
-  (To be done)

 ## Publications